 To us the law seems all mixed up, not in neat thematic groupings.
 Life was seen as a whole, to be lived before God, and not in separate categories.

 Law contained in a covenant

-The whole book of Deuteronomy is structured like a suzerainty covenant.
+The whole book of Deuteronomy has similar structure and content to a Hittite suzerainty covenant.
 This was a covenant that was imposed on a nation by a conquering king (the suzerain).
 A king would take certain obligations to protect them and the people would take on obligations to obey him and pay taxes.
 It is a commandment and the lesser party has no choice but to accept the covenant, and if they break it, they are a transgressor and face the penalties.